 3) Flexible shoes and heel pain

 A very large majority of the people think that if you are having problems with your feet then you must wear soft shoes.
 Nothing could be further from the truth and I will explain why.
 If you are having a problem with your heels, ankle or knees it is safe to say that you are having a “biomechanical problem”.
-What this means is that your body mechanics are not functioning properly and feet are not aligned properly.
-For example, some people reason that, if you wear soft, flexible shoes for walking then you are absorbing shock and reducing the shock forces on your feet.
+This means that your body and foot mechanics are not functioning properly.
+For example, some people reason that, if you wear soft, flexible shoes for walking then you are absorbing shock forces.
 To a certain extent this is true but what they do not realize is that a soft shoe, even when it is brand new, will collapse under the impact forces of the average walker or runner.

 A soft sole of the shoe will compress to the point that the foot and ankle will roll in or out so much that the arch can flatten and all of the connective tissue, or in this case the plantar fascia, will be over stretched causing irritation or tears in the fascia.
-When you wear a firm, stable shoe the sole of the shoe will not collapse keeping your feet and your ankles aligned properly, this will result in reducing the stretching of the fascia.
+When you wear a firm, stable shoe the sole of the shoe will not collapse.
+This will keep your feet and your ankles aligned properly, resulting in reducing the stretching of the fascia.
 Yes, it is that simple.
 Just remember that a firm shoe will control your foot and ankle motion and in return reduce over stretching on the connective tissues.

 4) Running or walking uphill.

 Another common cause and irritation of Plantar Fasciitis is walking or running uphill.
-The position that the foot and ankle are forced into while walking uphill causes an excessive range of motion on the joints of the foot.
-In turn, this causes the fascia and other connective tissues to be overstretched.
+The position that the foot and ankle are forced into while walking uphill.
+This causes an excessive range of motion on the joints of the foot.
+Which in turn, will cause the fascia and other connective tissues to be overstretched.